General GRE FAQ

 I have a disability or a health-related need - can I get testing accommodations?
 Probably.
 Check out ETS's site.

 If I do get testing accommodations (like extra time), will schools know?
-No, until the test is "significantly altered" (this is rare).
+No, unless the test is "significantly altered" (this is rare).
 But extra time alone won't be reported.

 If I cancel my GRE test date, do I get a refund?
 You only get half your money back if you cancel 4 or more days before your test date.
 After that, cancelling means you get nothin'.